 Checkpoint Therapeutics, Inc. (the "Company" or "Checkpoint") was incorporated in Delaware on November 10, 2014.
-Checkpoint is a clinical-stage immunotherapy and targeted oncology company focused on the acquisition, development and commercialization of novel treatments for patients with solid tumor cancers.
+Checkpoint is a commercial-stage immunotherapy and targeted oncology company focused on the acquisition, development and commercialization of novel treatments for patients with solid tumor cancers.
+On December 13, 2024, Checkpoint announced that the U.S. Food and Drug Administration ("FDA") granted approval of cosibelimab-ipdl, now referred to as UNLOXCYTTM, for the treatment of adults with metastatic cutaneous squamous cell carcinoma ("CSCC") or locally advanced CSCC who are not candidates for curative surgery or curative radiation.
 The Company may acquire rights to these technologies by licensing the rights or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either out-licensing or bringing the technologies to market.